microsoft/ApplicationInsights-node.js/README.md

 (e.g. `winston`, `bunyan`) will be collected.
 You can change this behavior to *include* calls to `console` methods by using `setAutoCollectConsole(true, true)`.

-Note that by default `enableAutoWebSnippetInjection` will use the connection string for SDK initialization.
-If you want to use a different one, you can set it as `enableAutoWebSnippetInjection(true, "your-connection-string")`.
+Note that by default `enableWebInstrumentation` will use the connection string for SDK initialization.
+If you want to use a different one, you can set it as `enableWebInstrumentation(true, "your-connection-string")`.

 The TelemetryClient object contains a `config` property with many optional settings.
 These can be set as follows:
 ```